 Let’s Do This !!

-I ended up making a small rectangle one too.
-It turned out horrendous but, I did get to practice my raw edging technique on it which was actually very helpful..
+So while I was making this plant stand I ended up making a small rectangle one too.
+It turned out horrendous but, I did get to practice my raw edging technique on it which was actually very helpful.
 If you’ve never chipped edges on concrete I would recommend making a practice slab. 😀 I purchased my Dowel and concrete at the home depot. (total cost for me was $9.50 because I had the rest of the supplies at home from previous projects )

 This is what size dowel I got.
 It was the seven eighths.

 I didn’t use any specific measuring for mixing the concrete since there isn’t really a recipe for this.
-The instructions on the bag said to add concrete to water.
+The instructions on the bag said to add water to the concrete powder.
 Keep in mind it will double in size, so start small.
 I purchased this mixing bucket at the dollar store.
 I started by pouring in 1/4 bucket of cold water and started adding the concrete.
 Boy this was a tedious process.
 My arms nearly fell off..
-Good workout though 😀 .
-Make sure and mix well because I was about to start pouring in and noticed it was clumpy.
+Good workout though.😃 Make sure and mix well because I was about to start pouring in and noticed it was clumpy.
 Try to get rid of as many clumps as possible.